autocrossblog/autocrossblog_astro/src/content/post/2011-04-27-what-color-should-i-wrap-the-350z-you-get-to-decide.md

 ---
-layout: post
+author: chris
+publishDate: 2011-04-27T02:04:19+00:00
-title: What color should I wrap the 350z?
-You get to decide!
+title: "What color should I wrap the 350z?
+You get to decide!"
-date: '2011-04-27T02:04:19+00:00'
-permalink: what-color-should-i-wrap-the-350z-you-get-to-decide
-image:
-categories: [ 350z, nissan, setup ]
-description: Discover the process of vinyl wrapping a 350z car.
-Find out why it's done, how it's cost-effective, and help choose the wrap color by voting in our po...
+excerpt: "Discover the process of vinyl wrapping a 350z car.
+Find out why it's done, how it's cost-effective, and help choose the wrap color by voting in our po..."
+url: 'what-color-should-i-wrap-the-350z-you-get-to-decide'
+tags:  [ 350z, nissan, setup ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I've wanted to do this for a while, and now I'm getting ready to pull the trigger.